wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-ballerina-service.md

 Now that we have connected the source repository, and configured the endpoint details, it's time to build and deploy the greeter service.

+    !!! note
+        Ensure that the version of the Ballerina distribution specified in the Ballerina.toml file matches the distribution-version specified in the Dependencies.toml file if you have made modifications to this source code.

 To build and deploy the service, follow the steps below:

 1. In the left navigation click **Deploy** and navigate to the **Deploy** page.